The Palace /Palatul

 The Synchronicity of the Asynchronic, Astrid Wege presented this topic on 18 october 2006 at the Kunstmuseum Bonn, as part of the Elektronenstrome series

-Imagine that you were living in Romania.
-We grew up here while our cities Bucharest and Constanta were demolished to make room for the totalitarian dystopia of the 80es.
-After that, a large part of romanians started to live in cities of blocks of flats.
+We grew up here while our cities, Bucharest and Constanta, were being demolished to make way for the totalitarian dystopia of the 1980s.
+Afterwards, many Romanians began living in blocks of flats.

-The palace was left unfinished by his owner (Nicolae Ceausescu, former president of R.S.R.), killed in 1989.
-The guided tour tells his story and the story of the building and the social implications on the life of the people living in Bucharest.
+The palace was left unfinished by its owner, Nicolae Ceausescu, former president of the R.S.R., who was killed in 1989.
+The building now houses the Parliament.
+The guided tour tells both Ceausescu’s story and the story of the building, including its social implications for the lives of people in Bucharest.

-The border between filming legal or forbidden things inside is very thin because the edifice now hosts the parliament and in the same time you are allowed to tape by paying a fee of 9 euro.
-Another weird thing for us is that if you live in Bucharest you cannot figure out the amount of material wasted there until you visit the palace just like foreign tourists.
-It is like in a city of socialist blocks where you can find a palace made from socialist blocks, a deviation on the idea palaces for the people.
+The boundary between filming legally or illegally is thin: the edifice now hosts the Parliament, yet you are allowed to film for a fee of nine euros.
+Another striking aspect is that if you live in Bucharest, it is nearly impossible to grasp the scale of material wasted until you visit the palace as a foreign tourist.
+In a city of socialist blocks of flats, you encounter a palace — a deviation from the ideal of “palaces for the people.”

 index